secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Ellie Mestel for Treasurer
 * Gabriel Hawkins-Pottier for Projects
 * David Moore for Webfairy
-* Ruth O'Sullivan for Districts Rep (if Regional Council is Dissolved)
+* Ruth O'Sullivan for Districts Rep (if Regional Council is dissolved)
 * Luke Breadmore for Webfairy
+* Leia Kennedy for International Opportunities
+* Alec Mezzetti for Zine Editor